Heron-Mobi/Website/content/about/_index.md

 ### iOS App

-The platform is open, so submissions and contributions are welcome. iOS should support all the functionaility that Android supports.
+The platform is open, so submissions and contributions are welcome. iOS should support all the functionality that Android supports.

 ### Infrastructure